'guilty feet ain’t got no rhythm,' and other brilliant but underappreciated pop lyrics

-While music's greatest moments in metaphor are often celebrated, they tend to be artists from the realm of what is considered to be 'proper' music - Bob (Marley and Dylan), John, Paul, Mick and Morrissey (note: they're almost overwhelmingly straight white men).
+While music's greatest moments in metaphor are often celebrated, these honors tend to be bestowed upon artists from the realm of what is considered to be 'proper' music.
+Think Bob (Marley and Dylan), John, Paul, Mick, and Morrissey.
+(Note: they're almost overwhelmingly straight white men).
 Too often, pop music's lyrical offerings are overlooked, dismissed as mainstream bubble-gum goo with too little substance, too much froth.
 Yet there are a multitude of brilliant moments in pop music musings.

-These are songs we have all sung hundreds - if not thousands - of times over.
-They are so ingrained in our subconscious, so deeply part of our musical ecosystem that rarely do we stop to fully appreciate these ones-liners, these perfectly placed disco haikus, pop paeans, R&B rhyming couplets.
-We know them so well; we rarely stop to appreciate their brilliance, perceptiveness, ability to avoid cliché while managing to relate to every single person on the planet.
+These are songs we have all sung hundreds — if not thousands — of times over.
+They are so ingrained in our subconscious, so deeply part of our musical ecosystem, that rarely do we stop to fully appreciate these ones-liners, these perfectly placed disco haikus, pop paeans, R&B rhyming couplets.
+We know them so well, we don't often appreciate their brilliance, perceptiveness, ability to avoid cliché while managing to relate to every single person on the planet.
 So here, in no particular order, are our 18 finest one-liners from the world of pop.

 "I'm never gonna dance again/Guilty feet ain't got no rhythm."

 George's considered choice of metaphor conjures up the ultimate imagery that anyone that has ever cheated/been unfaithful/been an idiot, can relate to.